wcstrickland/Strickland_Projects/README.md

 I undertook this project using Tkinter rather than pygame as a means of learning how to draw GUI elements, create buttons, bind actions to buttons, and dynamically alter elements of the widget, based on user input.

 This project improved my understanding of:
-  -creating GUI elements
+- creating GUI elements
 -linking element behavior
 -controlling loop flow
 -calling on external image assets dynamically
--the random module in the python standard library -using python nested dictionaries to evaluate input
+- the random module in the python standard library -using python nested dictionaries to evaluate input